nens/threedi-docs/source/d_simulate_modeller_interface.rst

 The most used API options are included in the newest version of the plugin.
 Important consideration is a difference between API v1 and v3 how initial waterzylevels, laterals and boundaries are handled.
 The current status is as follows:

 ============================= =========================== =========================================== ==================================
-Forcings                        Live site                  3Di API Client Wizard                       OpenAPI Client
+Forcings                        Live site                  "3Di Models and Simulations" Wizard                       OpenAPI Client
 ============================= =========================== =========================================== ==================================
 Boundary conditions            SQLite                      SQLite                                      SQLite, can be overwritten*
 Initial water level 2D         SQLite, always 'max'        Add raster/global in wizard                 Add raster/global to simulation